Business communications have evolved rapidly over the past few decades.

 By now, it’s clear that VoIP can lead to cost savings and reduce monthly phone bills, but it’s the variety of VoIP features that add value to your business.
 In this section, we’ll provide statistics on some of the top VoIP features today.

 Companies that use contact center analytics have reduced Average Handle Time by 40%

 Average Handle Time (AHT) is a common call center metric which measures the average length of time it takes for reps to resolve customer service inquiries.
-Longer AHT may point to an issue in customer service scripts, or it could signal that reps need more phone training.
+High AHT may point to an issue in customer service scripts, or it could signal that reps need more training.